Not Just How Much, But Where: Decomposing Epistemic Uncertainty into Per-Class Contributions: Out-of-Distribution Detection

 The unnormalised baseline $EU_{\text{var}}$ underperforms MI on both datasets despite matching its ratio on FashionMNIST ($5.92\times$): without mean-normalisation, raw variance $\sigma^2_k$ is bounded above by $\mu_k(1-\mu_k)$, compressing the dynamic range of uncertainty scores.
 On MIMIC-III $EU_{\text{var}}$ achieves the \emph{highest} ratio ($1.71\times$) yet the \emph{lowest} AUROC among epistemic measures.
 A high mean ratio does not imply good separability: AUROC depends on the full distributional overlap, and the un-normalised variance sum concentrates both ID and OoD scores near zero with a shared heavy tail, so the numerically large mean shift is swamped by within-group spread (Appendix~\ref{app:distributions}, Figure~\ref{figures:distributions_mimic}).
 This pattern is consistent across inference methods: a deep ensemble replicates the same ranking ($\sum_k C_k{=}0.753 > \text{MI}{=}0.752 > EU_{\text{var}}{=}0.750$) on MIMIC-III, with $EU_{\text{var}}$ again achieving the highest ratio ($2.72\times$) and the lowest AUROC (Appendix~\ref{app:ood-ensemble}).

 \paragraph{Per-class decomposition.} On the binary MIMIC-III task, the decomposition $\sum_k C_k = C_0 + C_1$ reveals that distributional shift affects the two classes asymmetrically ($2.15\times$ for survival vs.\ $1.30\times$ for mortality): the larger OoD signal resides in the \emph{non-critical} class, so $C_1$-only yields AUROC $0.740$, well below $\sum_k C_k$ at $0.815$.
-On FashionMNIST the pattern is the opposite: all ten per-class $C_k$ values increase uniformly from ID to OoD (Appendix~\ref{app:perclass_fmnist}, Figure~\ref{fig:ck_fmnist}), consistent with KMNIST inducing a structural rather than semantic shift that does not concentrate on any subset of classes.
+On FashionMNIST the pattern is broader but still uneven: all ten per-class $C_k$ values increase from ID to OoD, but with substantially different magnitudes across classes (Appendix~\ref{app:perclass_fmnist}, Figure~\ref{fig:ck_fmnist}).
+Individual $C_k$ scores yield non-trivial per-class OoD separation, but remain below the aggregate $\sum_k C_k$, indicating that KMNIST induces a broad structural shift whose strength is distributed unevenly across the FashionMNIST label space.
 Together, these two cases illustrate a task-dependent trade-off: critical-class targeting improves selective prediction (Section~\ref{sec:exp_dr}) but all-class aggregation is necessary for OoD detection, where the locus of distributional shift is not known a priori and can be either asymmetric (MIMIC-III) or uniform (FashionMNIST).

-Full per-class results in Appendix~\ref{app:ood-details}.
+Table~\ref{tab:fmnist-perclass-auroc} reports the corresponding per-class OoD scores for FashionMNIST$\to$KMNIST.
+Each individual $C_k$ gives non-trivial ID/OoD separation, with AUROC ranging from $0.537$ for Ankle boot to $0.683$ for Bag.
+The ranking broadly tracks the OoD/ID amplification: classes with the largest increases, such as Bag, Trouser, and Sandal, also yield among the strongest per-class detectors.
+At the same time, all individual $C_k$ scores remain below the aggregate $\sum_k C_k$ AUROC of $0.735 \pm 0.009$, confirming that this benchmark induces a broad shift for which aggregation is optimal, while the per-class decomposition reveals where the shift is strongest.